By Owen Woods | firstname.lastname@example.org

 Judge Newmyer-Olsen said that she will look at both responses and issue a written order “with respect to anything above and beyond what is required” by the rules.

 Kelly also filed a motion for non-testimonial identification collection, which the defense objected to.
 The allegation is that a physical altercation took place between the juveniles and the other victim of the shooting, Ricardo Rangel.
-Kelly said the Pueblo Youth Center did not take photos of Brandt’s body, “so to the extent that any injuries the juvenile suffered are relevant in material to this case.
+Kelly said the Pueblo Youth Center did not take photos of the shooting suspect juvenile’s body, “so to the extent that any injuries the juvenile suffered are relevant in material to this case.
 Those injuries are not going to last forever, and so we need to do this right now.”

 Becker pushed back, saying that “nothing that I’ve been provided indicates that there was any physical altercation.
 The affidavit just simply says there was arguing and fighting.”